How long does it take to learn a martial art, with decent proficiency as a beginner? And what exactly is beginner’s proficiency in martial arts?

 If you are interested instead in how long it takes to get a black belt, read this.
 That was the first part in this seriesabout martial arts mastery and proficiency.

-- Why Do People Want to Know How Long It Takes to Get a Black Belt?
+- Why So Curious About How Long It Takes to Get a Black Belt?